GENIVI/meta-ivi/README.md

 branch: master
 revision: d823759b4594143d522eae0b2a2498436a6dcb1e

-Using the above git sha's and master meta-ivi, bitbaking excalibur-image is known to work (the excalibur-image build should be GENIVI 3.0 compliant).
+Using the above git sha's and master meta-ivi, bitbaking foton-image is known to work (the foton-image build should be GENIVI 3.0 compliant).

 For creating specific GENIVI compliant images, please make sure you git checkout on the desired meta-ivi branch and follow the build instructions